PatrickLerner/escrit/README.md

 You further must set two randomly generated strings as the secrets to the environment variables `SECRET_KEY_BASE` and `DEVISE_SECRET_KEY`.
 For production use you must also set credentials to a gmail account used to send emails when required. `GMAIL_USERNAME`, `GMAIL_PASSWORD` and `GMAIL_DOMAIN` (default `=escrit.eu`).

-# Source code
+# Source code license

-The source code is not released under any open source license and all rights retain with the author(s).
-Redistribution or modification without permission is not permitted.
+The source code to this website is licensed under the terms of the MIT license, the terms of which can be taken from the LICENSE.md file in this repository.

+Not that this license does not cover all the third party code incorporated in this program or some the image assets.
+You may use the logo files and the (fav)icon of escrit under the terms of the terms of the MIT license as well.

 # Stylistic guidelines